 Duration | 3 years (full time) |

-Eligibility | 10+2 with Biology as major from any recognized board |
+Eligibility | 10+2 with Biology as a major from any recognised board |

-Admission | Merit/Entrance exam based |
+Admission | Merit/Entrance exam-based |

-Average Course Fee | Government Institutes: 5,000 to 20,000 Private Institutes: 2 to 4 Lakhs |
+Average Course Fee | Government Institutes: 5,000 to 20,000

 Average Starting Salary | INR 2 to 8 LPA |